The Properties That Defined Our Standards

 The main home, originally built in 1907, was constructed with turn-of-the-century Victorian architecture and design elements.
 Originally commissioned for Mr. Alexander Shimer, who served as one of the founding members of Lehigh Portland Cement with General Trexler, the home was renamed to commemorate The Shimer Family upon the acquisition of the site by Jaindl Properties in 2011.

-1519 Hamilton, now known as The Shimer Building, was outfitted for the company’s headquarters immediately following it’s addition to the company’s portfolio.
+1519 Hamilton, now known as The Shimer Building, was outfitted for the company’s headquarters, Jaindl Enterprises, immediately following it’s addition to the company’s portfolio.
 The building was restored to its original historical integrity during its 2012 renovation: drop ceilings and fluorescent lights were removed from throughout the building, original lighting fixtures were detailed and rewired, wire molding was removed throughout the building and all original hardwood flooring was exposed and restored.

 The Jaindl Building was the first addition to Mark W. Jaindl’s private portfolio and would later become the flagship of Jaindl Properties.